“I’m afraid to take him anywhere because I know it will end with my embarrassment.”

 3. Every parenting situation should point them to God.
 So train them in the way they should go (Proverbs 22:6), looking for that end goal of godly servants and not worrying quite as much about how nicely they walked next to the cart in the grocery store.
 I’m not saying we should let the kids run through the aisles screaming like banshees.
 We just need to always remember that the ultimate goal is salvation and a daily walk with God.
 Everything else is small stuff!

-If we are really going to change their behavior, we must change their hearts.
+If we are really going to change their behavior, their hearts must change.